open-data/ckanext-canada/README.rst

 Government of Canada CKAN Extension - Extension à CKAN du Gouvernement du Canada

-Team:

-Ian Ward, Ross Thompson, Peder Jakobsen
+Team: Ian Ward, Ross Thompson, Peder Jakobsen

 Features:

-	Forms and Validation for GoC Metadata Schema
+* Forms and Validation for GoC Metadata Schema (in progress)
-	Batch import of data
+* Batch import of data (coming, currently in a separate extension)

 Installation:

-	Use CKAN Version: 1.8
+* Use CKAN Version: 1.8
-	After every pull or fetch, use ``python setup.py develop`` just in case entry points have changed.
+* After every pull or fetch, use ``python setup.py develop`` just in case entry points have changed.